Minnie Mouse's Birthday timeline

 In the six-minute silent short, "Plane Crazy," the world got its first glimpse of Minnie Mouse.

 While it has never been explicitly stated on screen or off, Walt Disney admitted privately that Minnie and Mickey were, in fact, married.

-NBC aired a TV special called "Totally Minnie," which was her first time as the lead character in a film.
+NBC's TV special called "Totally Minnie," marked her first time as the lead character in a film.

 How to Celebrate Minnie Mouse's Birthday